 High School Diploma Program

 The ISB High School Diploma program at ISB is a four-year university preparatory course of study that prepares young women and men to be global-minded, curious, respectful lifelong learners.
 At ISB we believe that successful students are distinguished not solely by their attainments on tests and exams, although our students’ academic achievements are worthy of note.
-Rather, we believe that a habit of inquiry, marked by perseverance and a willingness to take risks, will prepare young people to contribute meaningfully to the world of the future.
+Rather, we believe that a habit of inquiry, marked by perseverance and a willingness to take challenges, will prepare young people to contribute meaningfully to the world of the future.

 High School students at ISB are expected to be working in good faith toward completion of the School’s graduation requirements within a four-year period.
 All students are expected to graduate from ISB by the time they are 19 years of age.
 By the end of high school, the ISB graduate will have earned a minimum of 24 credits.
 In addition, students will have demonstrated, through participation in co-curricular, athletic, and service opportunities, their commitment to global citizenship and to enriching the world around them.

 ISB is also authorized by the International Baccalaureate Organization (IBO) to administer the IB Diploma Programme in grades 11 and 12.
 The opportunity to earn this second diploma presents an exciting, challenging pathway of studies for many of our students.
 Students in grades 11 and 12 who choose not to pursue the IB Diploma may choose to undertake IB courses at the Standard Level or the Higher Level, complemented by ISB courses and a small number of Advanced Placement (AP) courses, to create a personalized program that aligns with their passions and goals.
 For further information about the IB Diploma and IB courses, visit the IB Diploma Programme pages of the Dragons’ Gate, or read the brochure available from the High School Office or from the IB Coordinator.

 Diploma & Course Requirements